xoba/advanced-trade-sdk-go/README.md

 enabled.
 Ensure that Advanced Trade API credentials are stored in a secure manner.

 ```
-credentials := &adv.Credentials{}
+credentials := &credentials.Credentials{}
 if err := json.Unmarshal([]byte(os.Getenv("ADV_CREDENTIALS")), credentials); err != nil {
     return nil, fmt.Errorf("unable to deserialize advanced trade credentials JSON: %w", err)
 }

-client := adv.NewClient(credentials, http.Client{})
+httpClient, err := client.DefaultHttpClient()
+if err != nil {
+    panic(fmt.Sprintf("unable to load default http client: %v", err))
+}

+restClient := client.NewRestClient(credentials, httpClient)
 ```

-There are convenience functions to read the credentials as an environment variable (adv.ReadEnvCredentials) and to deserialize the JSON structure (adv.UnmarshalCredentials) if pulled from a different source.
+There are convenience functions to read the credentials as an environment variable (credentials.ReadEnvCredentials) and to deserialize the JSON structure (credentials.UnmarshalCredentials) if pulled from a different source.
 The JSON format expected by both is:

 ```
 {